 Allergies or Intolerances: Facts and Figures

-Food allergies or intolerances have become so common place that its almost trendy.
+Food allergies or intolerances have become so commonplace that it is almost trendy.
 However, it is a not fake news, nor fashionable.
-There are still too many situations where people do not recognise allergies or intolerances as a medical condition.
+There are still too many situations where people do not recognize allergies or intolerances as a medical condition.
 Some still view it as fussiness and a hassle.

 Rising Numbers of Allergies or Intolerance